hjpr/suplex/README.md

 # Suplex

-Simple state module to manage user auth and create database queries.
+Simple state module to manage user auth and create database queries with the Reflex web framework.

 ---